ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 In addition to the properties provided by the application, an implementation may include additional criteria such as cached performance estimates, see {{performance-caches}}, or system policy, see {{role-of-system-policy}}, in the ranking.
 Two examples of how Selection and Connection Properties may be used to sort branches are provided below:

-* Selection Property "Interface Instance or Type":
+* "Interface Instance or Type":
 If the application specifies an interface type to be preferred or avoided, implementations should rank paths accordingly.
 If the application specifies an interface type to be required or prohibited, we expect an implementation to not include the non-conforming paths into the three.

-* Connection Property "Capacity Profile":
+* "Capacity Profile":
 An implementation may use the Capacity Profile to prefer paths optimized for the application's expected traffic pattern according to cached performance estimates, see {{performance-caches}}:
    * Scavenger:
      Prefer paths with the highest expected available bandwidth, based on observed maximum throughput